 Roughly 40 of our guestrooms have historic mantles.
 The fireplaces were bricked in decades ago, but the craftsmanship is still evident.

 One of four English wallpaper patterns from the 19th century reproduced by Trustworth Studios drapes your rooms.
 Four and Twenty (c.
-19th century) is an elegant teal-and-black pattern inspired by the English nursery rhyme“Sing a Song of Sixpence.”
+19th century) is an elegant teal-and-black pattern inspired by the English nursery rhyme “Sing a Song of Sixpence.”
 Bat and Poppy (c.
-1897) is an exotic display of bats and poppies designed by French decorator M.P.
+1897) is an exotic display designed by French decorator M.P.
 Verneuil.
 An Art Nouveau pattern of poppies, The Tokio (c.
 1893) is by Charles Voysey.
 And Hydrangea (c.
 1896), featuring the pink flower, is designed by Lindsay P. Butterfield.

 Take a walk through history — literally — with the one-of-a-kind heirloom rugs placed in the guestrooms and lobby of The High Line Hotel.
 Sourced by New York firm Heirloom from stately residences, palaces and remote villages around the room, rug styles include Agra, Bidjar, Heriz, Serapi, Kashan, Dabir, Kerman, Lilihan, Sarouk, Tabriz and Turkish.